oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 1. _Choose the type of domain you're going to use throughout the sample, `WLS` or `JRF`._

    {{%expand "Click here for details." %}}
-   - The first time you try this sample, it is usually best to choose `WLS` even if you're familiar with `JRF`.
+   - The first time you try this sample, we recommend that you choose `WLS` even if you're familiar with `JRF`.
-   - This is because `WLS` is simpler and therefore better helps you familiarize yourself with Model in Image concepts.
+   - This is because `WLS` is simpler and will more easily familiarize you with Model in Image concepts.
-   - We only recommend choosing `JRF` if (a) you are already familiar with `JRF`, (b) you have already tried the `WLS` path through this sample, and (c) you have a definite use case where you need to use `JRF`.
+   - We only recommend choosing `JRF` if: you are already familiar with `JRF`, you have already tried the `WLS` path through this sample, and you have a definite use case where you need to use `JRF`.
    {{% /expand%}}

 1. _The `JAVA_HOME` environment variable must be set and must reference a valid JDK 8 installation.
 (The `JAVA_HOME` will be used by the WebLogic Image Tool.)_

-1. _Get the operator source and put it in `/tmp/operator-source`.
-For example:_
+1. _Get the operator source and put it in `/tmp/operator-source`._

    {{%expand "Click here for details." %}}
    ```